europace/kex-vorgang-import-api/README.md

 <!-- https://opensource.zalando.com/restful-api-guidelines/#108 -->

-## Anlegen eines neuen Vorgangs
+## Creation of a new Vorgang

-Neue Vorgänge können per **HTTP POST** angelegt werden.
+New Vorgänge can be created via **HTTP POST**.

-Die URL für das Anlegen von Echtgeschäftsvorgängen ist:
+The URL for the creation of Echtgeschäftsvorgängen is:

     https://kex-vorgang-import.ratenkredit.api.europace.de/vorgang?environment=PRODUCTION

-Die URL für das Anlegen von Testvorgängen ist:
+The URL for the creation of Testvorgängen is:

     https://kex-vorgang-import.ratenkredit.api.europace.de/vorgang

-Die Daten werden als JSON Dokument im Body des POST Requests übermittelt.
+The data is sent in the request body as JSON.

-Ein erfolgreicher Aufruf resultiert in einer Response mit dem HTTP Statuscode **201 CREATED**.
+A successful call results in a response with the HTTP Statuscode **201 CREATED**.

 ## Authentifizierung